bg-write/chatGPT-cheatsheet/README.md

 - Overview of ChatGPT
 - How You Can Use ChatGPT
 - Metaphors For What ChatGPT Can (and Can't) Do
-- Project Goals and Intended Audience
+- Guide Goals and Intended Audience

 ### [PART A: ChatGPT's Prompt Portal](#part-a)